 For example, practicing both Yoga and Tai Chi enables plateaus in each to be overcome more easily.
-Combined, they also promote better body alignment and a greater flow of qi or life force.
+Together, they enable better body alignment and promote the flow of qi or life force.

-Improved muscle strength and flexibility achieved by Yoga also enables better flow in Tai Chi.
-In turn, the practice of learning sequences of movement in Tai Chi makes the same much easier in Yoga.
+The improved muscle strength and flexibility generated by yoga supports the movement created by Tai Chi.
+In turn, the practice of learning sequences of movement in Tai Chi makes the same much easier in yoga.

-These are intriguing insights that no doubt will vary for each practitioner.
-However, they are proof that practicing both Yoga and Tai Chi delivers enhanced benefits.
+These are intriguing facts that no doubt will vary for each practitioner.
+However, they are evidence that practice of both yoga and Tai Chi delivers enhanced benefits for both.